dxos/dxos/docs/design/halo-credentials.md

 > TODO: describe credentials used in invitations

+Offline invitations are written as credential to the party control feed.

 #### Auth

 Ephemeral credential message that is sent during handshake for replication authentication.